hyphacoop/compost.digital/index.md

 Your pitch should answer the following questions (you can copy and fill in this template):

 >Your name(s):
 >
 >Email contact:
 >
 >Website/link to CV:
 >
 >Title of piece:
->(A working title is fine)
+>_(A working title is fine)_
 >
 >Media and format:
->(Will this be a written piece, visual art, interactive media, or something else?
-Please be specific and tell us which file formats we should expect from you)
+>_(Will this be a written piece, visual art, interactive media, or something else?
+Please be specific and tell us which file formats we should expect from you.)_
 >
 >Describe your piece and your approach (maximum 200 words):
->(How does your piece relate to the theme?
+>_(How does your piece relate to the theme?
 What does it say about the digital commons?
-What will your creative process be?)
+What will your creative process be?)_
 >
 >Estimated hours:
->(How many hours do you expect to spend on your piece?
+>_(How many hours do you expect to spend on your piece?
 This is on top of the 6 hours required for development.
-Also please keep in mind the timeline above.)
+Also please keep in mind the timeline above.)_
 >
->Is there anything else we should know about you? (maximum 100 words)
+>Is there anything else we should know about you (maximum 100 words):
->(e.g., Have you had experiences with co-operatives, collective decision making, governance, publishing, or web monetization?)
+>_(e.g., Have you had experiences with co-operatives, collective decision making, governance, publishing, or web monetization?)_
 >
 >Do you agree to us publishing your work with a Creative Commons Attribution-ShareAlike International 4.0 license (CC BY-SA 4.0)?
-If you have another licensing suggestion, please explain your preference. (maximum 50 words)
+If you have another licensing suggestion, please explain your preference (maximum 50 words):

 ### CONTACT

 Please get in touch at [hello@compost.digital](mailto:hello@compost.digital) for any questions or concerns.
 We are happy to hear from you!

-_Last updated: 04 NOV 2020_
+_Last updated: 08 NOV 2020_